Mr-Malomz/parcel_tracker/README.md

 # parcel_tracker

-A demo project to cretae a real-time parcel tracking system using Appwrite and Flutter.
+A demo project to create a real-time parcel tracking system using Appwrite and Flutter.
 Written and published under [Hackmamba](https://dev.to/hackmamba)